 This is known as the Transfiguration of Christ.
 What is important to note is that Moses and Elijah were both alive in their, so to speak, dead state.
 In other words, they are not united in their resurrected bodies because the general resurrection has not yet happened.
 Therefore, we can clearly see that there are at least two people who are alive, after death, who are not in their physical bodies.

-We can see in the story of Lazarus and the rich man that after each have died that both were conscious and self-aware.
+We can see in the story of Lazarus and the rich man that after each has died, both were conscious and self-aware.
 Jesus is obviously teaching that the soul survives after death.
 Still, there are those who will say that this is a parable.
 Of course, the problem with this theory is that parables don't have proper names in them.
-In this case there is a specific individual named: Lazarus.
+In this case, there is a specific individual named: Lazarus.
 Also, if it were a parable, then what is Jesus saying with the illustration of consciousness after death and before the resurrection?
 The most logical answer is that Jesus was teaching us that there is life after death.

 2 Cor.
 5:8